CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image060.png)

     Notice the process is like Power Query, we have all the steps recorded both in the Applied Steps panel on the right and the visual view.
-Let’s rename Merge query and Enable load, so that the data is loaded from this query.
+Let’s rename the Merge query and Enable load so that the data is loaded from this query.

-25. **Right click on Merge** query in the Queries (left) panel.
+25. **Right-click on Merge** query in the Queries (left) panel.
 Select **Rename** and rename the query to **Geo**.
-26. **Right click on Geo** query in the Queries (left) panel.
+26. **Right-click on Geo** query in the Queries (left) panel.
 Select **Enable Load** to enable this query.
 27. Make sure that Cities, States and Countries queries are **disabled**.
 28. Select **Save**.

     ![](../media/lab-03/image063.jpg)

-    We will be navigated to Visual query editor.
+    We will be navigated to the Visual Query editor.
 Let’s now save this query as a view.

     **Note:** All the steps we performed using Power Query editor can be performed using Visual query editor as well.